typst/typst/docs/src/reference/types.md

   The value to insert at the end of the array.

 ### pop()
-Remove the last element from the array and return it.
+Remove the last item from the array and return it.
 Fails with an error if the array is empty.

 - returns: any